Skip to content

 3. Runs just docs-pdf-check.

-4. Verifies site/index.html, site/_headers, and site/downloads/sase-handbook.pdf.
+4. Verifies site/index.html, site/_headers, the blog and series pages, and site/downloads/sase-handbook.pdf.

 5. Deploys the prebuilt site/ directory through wrangler.jsonc.